Quadratic form representations via generalized continuants: Introduction

 \section{Introduction}

-Fermat's Two Square Theorem is with no doubt a remarkable result.
+Fermat's two-square theorem is without doubt a remarkable result.
 Many proofs of the theorem have been provided; see, for instance, \cite{Zag90,Her1848,Ser1848,CELV99,Bri72}.
 It is also true that most proofs have much in common, for instance, Smith's proof is very similar to Hermite's \cite{Her1848}, Serret's \cite{Ser1848}, and Brillhart's \cite{Bri72}.